Haloking1212/Labs-Sprint-Challenge-1.3-Plan-and-Breakdown-Work/README.md

 Find a Trello card that is assigned to you. **(Non-UX students only)**

 - Include a screenshot of the detailed Trello card

+    Answer: Homepage feature

 - How does this task tie to the overall product vision?

+    Answer: This task is will give the first impression when users vist our website.

 - What steps go into completing this task?
 How long do you think it will take you to deliver this task?

+    Answer: I've been looking into other landing pages and will be delivered before the end of the week.

 Describe how you implemented feedback from design critiques. **(UX students only)**
 - What feedback did you receive from other teams and your design manager?
 Talk about one specific piece of feedback in detail.